 Diapering and potty-time

-Read next: Essential gear for flying with a toddler
+For a comprehensive guide, read Essential gear for flying with a toddler.

 Essential clothing for toddlers